pharmbio/repuragent/docs/technical.md

 ### 5.1.2 Data Flow

-1. **User input** enters through Gradio, is logged via LangGraph checkpoints, and becomes the “messages” channel consumed by the supervisor.
+1. **User input** enters through Gradio, is logged via LangGraph checkpoints, and becomes the “messages” consumed by the supervisor.
-2. **Supervisor routing** (`route_from_start`) decides whether to invoke the planning agent or proceed directly to execution.
-Planning outputs can trigger a human-review interrupt before execution resumes.
+2. **Initial routing** (`route_from_start`) decides whether to invoke the planning agent or proceed directly to execution.
+3. **Planning agent** generates intial plan and can trigger a human-review interrupt before execution resumes.
+4. **Supervisor agent** recieves final plan from planning agent and delegate sub-task to specialised agent and keep trach on the execution status.
-3. **Execution agents** (Research, Data, Prediction, Report) are LangGraph nodes bound to tool suites.
+3. **Specilise agents** (Research, Data, Prediction, Report) are LangGraph nodes bound to tool suites.
 Tool calls persist artifacts via `backend/utils/output_paths.py` inside the active thread directory.
 4. **Downloads** are gated by signed tokens (`FILE_DOWNLOAD_SECRET`) that embed the path and expiry (10 min by default).

 ## 5.2 Agents & Tools